updated by Reaper 01/08/2018

-updated by Reaper 01/08/2018One of the most important elements of prepping, along with food, water, and first aid, is security.
-A disaster scenario will be a dangerous time for you and your family, so you must be prepared to protect yourself.
-In order to do it, you have to have the necessary tools to do so, and there’s no denying that the best tool to defend yourself with is a gun.
+updated by Chad Nabors 04/23/2018One of the most important elements of prepping, along with food, water and first aid, is security.
+A disaster scenario will be a dangerous time for you and your family, so you must be prepared to protect them.
+In order to do it you must have the necessary tools to do so, and there’s no denying that the weapon of our era is the gun.

-While having just one firearm is better than nothing, if you really want to complete your survival arsenal, you’ll need several, each for a specific purpose.
-The gun that you use for home-defense is not the same gun that you would use for hunting, for example.
+While having just one firearm is a major improvement over having no gun, if you really want to complete your survival arsenal, you’ll need several guns, ones specialized for specific purposes.
+The best gun for home-defense is not necessarily the best gun for hunting, for example.

-In this article, I’m going to show you t six specific guns that should be in your arsenal, the areas they excel in, and the reasons to have each gun.
+In this article, I’m going to show you six specific guns that should be in your arsenal, the areas they excel in, and the reasons to own each.

-The .22 LR is one of the most universal calibers in the United States today.
-They’re extremely small, meaning you can literally buy thousands of rounds of ammo and it will take up little space.
-The low recoil makes it perfect for teaching new people how to shoot as well as for target practice and plinking.
+The .22 LR is one of the most versatile calibers in the United States today.
+They’re extremely small cartridges, meaning you can literally buy thousands of rounds of ammo and it will take up very little space.
+The low recoil makes it perfect for teaching new people how to shoot as well as for target practice, honing your fundamentals and just plinking.
 It’s also the best gun possible for small game hunting and pest control thanks to its relatively low noise, low cost and reduced penetration.

-No survival arsenal is complete without a .22 rifle, and to be more specific, a .22 semi-automatic rifle.
-The top three most common .22 semi-automatic rifles in America today are the Marlin Model 60, the Ruger 10/22, and the Smith & Wesson M&P15-22.
-All three are accurate, reliable, and come with a limitless number of aftermarket parts for you to accessorize them as you see fit.
+No survival arsenal is complete without a .22 rifle, specifically a .22 semi-automatic rifle.
+The top three most common .22 semi-automatic rifles in America today are the Marlin Model 60, the Ruger 10/22, and the Smith & Wesson M&P 15-22.
+All three are accurate, reliable and can benefit from a wide array of aftermarket parts for you to optimize them as you see fit.

-If you’re going to be using an AR-15 as your semi-automatic centerfire rifle (which we’ll talk about later), then it would be wisest to select the M&P15-22 because it’s simply an AR-15 re-chambered for .22 and makes it more convenient for training purposes.
-Otherwise, the Marlin and the Ruger are both great rifles that will also last for many generations.
-The main difference between them is that the Marlin is tube fed while the Ruger accepts a traditional magazine, so choose based on your personal preference.
+The Marlin and the Ruger also are both great rifles that will also last for a long time.
+The biggest difference between them is that the Marlin is tube fed while the Ruger accepts traditional detachable magazine.
+Choose based on your personal preference.

-That doesn’t mean you should necessarily rule out semi-automatic shotguns completely, but you must understand their limitations, care and feeding before committing.
+This advice doesn’t mean you should necessarily rule out semi-automatic shotguns completely, but you must understand their limitations, care and feeding before committing.
 Pump-action shotguns also generally cost less than a reliable semi-auto.
 If money is an issue when it comes to your arsenal, a pump-action shotgun should suit you well.

-12 and 20 gauge ammo are both very cheap and plentiful, which is why they are the only shotgun rounds you should consider.
+12 and 20 gauge shotshells are both inexpensive and plentiful, which is why they are the only shotgun rounds you should consider.
 Both also offer a wide variety of loads to serve any purpose.
-Between the two, 12 gauge has more power but the trade-off is that it has a lot more recoil.
-A 20-gauge will still get the job done when it comes to home defense so don’t think you’re not well protected if you go with the 20 Gauge.
-If you feel you can handle the recoil of the 12 for yourself or someone else, by all means go with it, but otherwise the 20 Gauge is the wiser option.
+Between the two, 12 gauge offers a larger payload but the trade-off is that it has significantly more recoil.
+A 20-gauge is still more than capable of getting the job done when it comes to defense against two-legged critters, so don’t think you’re not well protected if you go with the 20 gauge.
+If you are worried about the recoil of the 12 for yourself or someone else, by all means go with the 20 Gauge.

-When you’re in the market for a pump action shotgun, the top two models to consider are the Mossberg 500 and the Remington 870.
+When you’re in the market for a pump action shotgun, the top two models to consider are the Mossberg 500/590 and the Remington 870.
 Both of these shotguns have been around for over half a century and are enormously popular with civilians and law enforcement personnel alike.
-Not only can you find a used Mossberg or Remington in good condition for a dirt-cheap price, but spare parts and accessories are widely available for both guns.
+Not only can you find a used Mossberg or Remington in good condition for a dirt-cheap price, but spare parts and accessories are plentiful for both guns.

-Some models of the 500 and 870 sell with two interchangeable barrels, a short barrel for close quarters home defense and a longer, vented rib choked barrel for hunting and clay shooting.
+Some models of the 500/590 and 870 sell with two interchangeable barrels, a short barrel for close-quarters home defense and a longer, vented rib choked barrel for hunting and clay shooting.
 This is a great option for someone wanting to be prepared for all eventualities with one purchase.

-While your pistol should never serve as your primary weapon in a disaster situation (if anything it’s the gun you use to get to your main gun), it should still be on your hip at all times so that you always have a gun with you and you can draw and fire it quickly if danger quickly arises.
+While your pistol should not be your only primary weapon in a disaster situation, it should still be on your hip at all times so that you always have a gun close at hand in the event danger strikes without warning.

-There are three strict factors that your semi-automatic pistol must meet:
+There are three crucial criteria that your semi-automatic pistol must meet:

-- It must be common enough so that spare magazines and accessories are not hard to find, and
+- It must be common enough to ensure spare magazines and parts are widely available.

 - It must be chambered in 9mm, .40 S&W, or .45 ACP.